What Is ISO 45001 Certified? A Practical Guide for Businesses

 • Management review

-• Corrective actions
+• Corrective action management

-What ISO 45001 Certification Is NOT
+What ISO 45001 Certification Is Not

-It does not mean:
+ISO 45001 certification does not mean:

 • Zero incidents will occur